-20. The false story fabricated by the individual officer defendants included their concocted claim that they saw plaintiff selling drugs before they approached him and their false claim that plaintiff had a bag containing drugs in his possession when they arrested him.
+18. The false story fabricated by the individual officer defendants included their concocted claims that they saw plaintiff selling drugs and that they found drugs in plaintiff's possession.

-21. The acts of the individual officer defendants in furtherance of their scheme to frame plaintiff included the following:
+19. The acts of the individual officer defendants in furtherance of their scheme to frame plaintiff include the following:

 - a.
 One or more of the individual officer defendants prepared police reports containing the false story, and each of the other individual officer defendants failed to intervene to prevent the violation of plaintiff's rights; - b.
 One or more of the individual officer defendants attested to the false story through the official police reports, and each of the other individual officer defendants failed to intervene to prevent the violation of plaintiff's rights; - c.
 Defendant Watts formally approved one or more of the official police reports, knowing that the story set out therein was false; and - d.
-One or more of the individual officer defendants communicated the false story to prosecutors, and each of the other individual officer defendants failed to intervene to prevent the violation of plaintiffs rights.
+One or more of the individual officer defendants communicated the false story to prosecutors, and each of the other individual officer defendants failed to intervene to prevent the violation of plaintiff's rights.

-22. The wrongful acts of the individual officer defendants were performed with knowledge that the acts would cause plaintiff to be held in custody and falsely prosecuted for an offense that had never occurred.
+20. The individual officer defendants committed the above-described wrongful acts knowing that the acts would cause plaintiff to be held in custody and falsely prosecuted for an offense that had never occurred.